futureproofmusicschool/milestone-widget/reference/STRUCTUREDOUTPUTPARSER1.md

     {
       "month": 6,
       "focus": "Quick-win collaboration",
-      "explanation": "Sharing stems invites new shadows into your workflow and accelerates growth.", "goal": "Co-produce a two-minute collaboration sketch by day 180", "course_rec": {
+      "goal": "Co-produce a two-minute collaboration sketch by day 180", "course_rec": {
         "title": "Fast Collaboration Tactics",